xperimex/xperimex.github.io/_posts/2022-08-06-panorama-homography.md

 <p>Going from a well-lit to a dark photo makes for some artsy renditions (even more if you blend it a little nicer).</p>
 </center>

 We never really touched on our homographies, either.
 When we decided 10 initial points $p$ and 10 warped points $p'$, our $p'$ was decided as a result of lining up 2 photos.
-What if we didn't want to line up multiple photos, but rather just creatively warp a single photos?
+What if we didn't want to line up multiple photos, but rather just creatively warp a single photo?

 <img src="/img/panorama-homography/rectification.jpeg">
 <center style="color: #666;">